Jayaram976/Modular-Text-Summarization/README.md

 #  Text Summarization Pipeline using Local LLM

 This project implements a complete pipeline for abstractive text summarization using a self-hosted LLM.
-I used datasets like CNN_Dailymail and evaluates summaries using ROUGE metrics.
+It used datasets like CNN_DailyMail and evaluates summaries using ROUGE metrics.

 ---